 The Organization has decided that the PPP loans should be accounted for as a government grant.
 As GAAP does not contain guidance on the accounting for government grants, the Organization is following the guidance in International Accounting Standards, or IAS, 20, Accounting for Government Grants and Disclosure of Government Assistance.
 Under the provisions of IAS 20, "a forgivable loan from the government is treated as a government grant when there is reasonable assurance that the entity will meet the terms for forgiveness of the loan."
 Under IAS 20, government grants are recognized in income as required activities are undertaken.
-Included in other income on the statement of activities and changes in net assets for the years ended December 31, 2021 and 2020, are the full amount of the PPP loan, \$246,404 and \$275,000, respectively, and no liability for the PPP loan is reflected in the statement of financial position as of December 31, 2021 and 2020.
+Included in other income on the statement of activities and changes in net assets for the years ended December 31, 2022 and 2021, is the full amount of the PPP loan, \$0 and \$246,404, respectively.
+No liability for the PPP loan is reflected in the statement of financial position as of December 31, 2022 and 2021.